A raw dog food diet or RMBD (Raw Meat Based Diet) is not a new concept and is after all the diet wild dog species evolved with.

 Introducing the raw food diet to domestic dogs was first popularized by the Australian veterinarian Ian Billinghurst.
 He proposed that house dogs would gain a number of benefits from a diet that mimicked that of their original environment, rather than the Human led processed and grain-based diets, highlighting that the latter could be in fact a detriment.
 Although, his ideas did not spark widespread support from fellow veterinarians and many even criticised the claims.

-From then on, numerous studies have been carried out to investigate the real impact of the raw food diet and explore whether it is in fact a viable alternative to the traditional home cooked dog food.
+From then on, numerous studies have been carried out to investigate the real impact of the raw food diet and explore whether it is in fact a viable alternative to the traditional home-cooked dog food.
 Generally, evidence and commentary can be found to support both advocates and cynics, yet overall the consensus is generally not in favour of the idea.

 With that said, what are the reputed pros of a raw food dog diet?
 Are any of them true?
 Before we begin exploring these important questions, let us explain what a raw food dog diet actually is.
+This information will make it very easy for you to determine whether or not a raw dog food diet is apt to the nutritional needs of your furry friend.

 What is a Raw Dog Food Diet?